katiana22/surrogate-overparameterization/README.md

 ## General info

-This Git repository contains codes for the **'New developments and comparisons of manifold-based surrogates with deep neural operators'** paper which can be found here: [ref].
+This Git repository contains codes for the **'On the influence of over-parameterization in manifold based surrogates and deep neural operators'** paper which can be found here: [https://arxiv.org/abs/2203.05071](https://arxiv.org/abs/2203.05071).

 ## Methods